GENI-NSF/geni-tools/README.txt

 3. Python OpenSSL package

   The OpenSSL package provides a python API to the OpenSSL package.
-There is an implicity dependency on OpenSSL, but that should be handled by the Linux package manager (yum, apt, etc.)
+There is an implicit dependency on OpenSSL, but that should be handled by the Linux package manager (yum, apt, etc.)

   More information is available at: